arangodb/docs/3.6/arangosearch-analyzers.md

 min..max (inclusive).
 Can optionally preserve the original input.

 This Analyzer type can be used to implement substring matching.
-Note that it currently supports single-byte characters only.
+Note that it slices the input based on bytes and not characters by default (*streamType*).
+The *"binary"* mode supports single-byte characters only;
-Multi-byte UTF-8 characters raise an *Invalid UTF-8 sequence* query error.
+multi-byte UTF-8 characters raise an *Invalid UTF-8 sequence* query error.

 The *properties* allowed for this Analyzer are an object with the following
 attributes: